MehmetGzn/SteveWords/README.md

 # Steve Words
-  * Created to improve my animation skills.
-And in memory of Steve Jobs
+  * Created to improve my animation skills on CSS.
+And in memory of Steve Jobs...

 # Page
  * https://mehmetgzn.github.io/SteveWords/